samply/lens_beacon_service/README.md

 ### Connection with the GUI

-The URL for the lens_beacon_service API is hardcoded into the GUI.
+The URL for the lens-beacon-service API is hardcoded into the GUI.

 This is on port 8080.
-The lens_beacon_service API provides a single POST endpoint: "query/ast".
+The lens-beacon-service API provides a single POST endpoint: "query/ast".

 This endpoint expects to get a JSON-serialized AST hierarchy from the GUI.
 The simplest possible query looks like this: